ryanperez31/pp-rep2533/project/README.md

 Run the script "setup.sh" first
-    Step 1: In the project directory run the command "chmod +x setup.sh" Step 2: Then run the command "./setup.sh"
+    Step 1: In the project directory run the command "chmod +x setup.sh"
+            - run the command "./setup.sh"

 Then run the Go server by doing the following:
-    Step 1: Naviagte to server folder in termial
+    Step 2: Naviagte to server folder in termial
-    Step 2: Run the command "go run server.go -uri "bolt://localhost:7687" -username "your_username" -password "your_password""
+            Run the command "go run server.go -uri "bolt://localhost:7687" -username "your_username" -password "your_password""
             - replace "your_username" and "your_password" with your Neo4j credentials

 Then run the client code in the "main.cpp" file
     Step 3: Navigate to the antlr client folder -project/src/client
-    Step 4: Run the command "g++ -std=c++17 main.cpp antlr/CypherLexer.cpp antlr/CypherParser.cpp -I/usr/local/include/antlr4-runtime -L/usr/local/lib -o client_app -lantlr4-runtime -lcpr"
+            Run the command "g++ -std=c++17 main.cpp antlr/CypherLexer.cpp antlr/CypherParser.cpp -I/usr/local/include/antlr4-runtime -L/usr/local/lib -o client_app -lantlr4-runtime -lcpr"
+            The run the client execultible by running the command "./client_app"

+Then run the OCaml visualizer code in the "visualizer.ml" file
-    Step 5: The run the client execultible by running the command "./client_app"
+    Step 4: The run the client execultible by running the command "./client_app"

+     then run "ocamlfind ocamlc -o visualizer -package yojson -linkpkg visualizer.ml"

+     to run code it's ./visualizer

 FOR TESTING:
 -You can send queries in the termial after launching ./client_app and the reponse will be outputted to the terminal